 To address this issue, some general guidelines are developed.
 For example, six steps were developed for design thinking in education based on the applications of design thinking at the Stanford University's d.school and in K-12 exploratory education environments: understand, observe, point of view, ideate, prototype, and test (Carroll et al., 2010).
 Understand involves the use of interviews with experts and data collection to facilitate the understanding of the design problems and challenges while exploring background knowledge.
 Observe involves observing the environment with empathy and then presenting questions to the users to determine their needs.
 Point of view integrates the first three steps by setting target users and defining their needs.
 Ideate involves conceptual creation based on user needs.
-Prototype involves making a conceptual result, there has been an increasing attention on developing more effective methods for idea generation such prototype using sketches, cardboard boxes, and models.
+Prototype involves making a conceptual prototype using sketches, cardboard boxes, and models.
 The prototype is then tested, followed by conceptual optimization based on feedback (Carroll, et al, 2010).